For exclusive access to all our stories, including sequences, teacher tips, video classes, and more, join Outside+ today.

 Further, less is more when it comes to active stretching and lengthening.
 Little recommends giving it about 80%.
 “In the Buddhist tradition it’s called ‘right effort’ and it’s very hard for people to find because they think more is better.”
 But the internal arts, like yoga or qi gong, are not “to the max,” practices, he says.
 “At 80%, the body can really accommodate the stretch, whereas 100% brings hardness and excess tension into the connective tissues and nerves.”

 Returning to the instrument metaphor, Little adds, “It’s rarely about full volume air emitted into the trombone.”
 That’s true in life, too, he says.
 “The attitude of ‘the harder I push the more progress I’m going to make’ is not always true.”
 There’s a lot to be accomplished by slowing down and paying attention.
-Try it:

 In vinyasa, be careful in transitions and hold poses longer.
 “A minute to two minutes will start really changing the fascial plains, shifting the joint space,” Little says.
 Gently moving in and out of the same pose can have a similar effect.
 In either case, avoid rushing off to the next shape.